mwildt/podman-kube-secrets/readme.md

 ```

 ## ContainerizeIT
-to avoid installation of python on the target system, podman-kube-secrets.py is also published as a container image based on the official [python image](https://hub.docker.com/_/python/)
+to avoid installation of python on the target system, podman-kube-secrets.py is also published as a container image.

 ```bash
 podman run --rm ghcr.io/mwildt/podman-kube-secrets:main -n my-secret -d GEHEIM | podman kube play -